top of page

 18 in x 24 in

 "PEACE IS A RELATIVE term.
 Some people's peace: a little bit of chaos in there.
 It's how they like it.
 It's spicy. . . .
 Other people: it's like when [a] lake is calm like glass. . . .
 When all the rest of that drops away, and you're just in a moment where you don't even know what time it is, and you don't care.
 That's what peace is, just being in that moment. . . .
 Peace is not about the harp and the cloud. . . .
-Peace can be playing jazz in their jazz band. . . .
+Peace can be playing jazz in [a] jazz band. . . .
 People need to stop thinking it's just one box."

 Click to listen to the full audio below: